baconjs/bacon.js/README.md

 - I think the Observable abstraction is not good enough.
 It leaves too much room for variations in behaviour (like hot/cold observables).
 I feel much more comfortable with EventStream and Property.
 - Bacon needs automatic tests.
 They also serve as documentation.
+- I don't like messing with the Array prototype
 - Because.

 Contribute